SeedSigner/seedsigner-os/README.md

 Or you can use any of the Buildroot customization commands like `make menuconfig` or `linux-menuconfig`

+## Developement Configs

+Each board also has a developer configuration (dev config).
+Inside the `/opt` folder are all the build configs for each board matching the name of the build script option.
+The dev configs are built to work on each board but enable many of the kernel features of the board used to access and troubleshoot.
+This also makes this the image built less secure, so please do not use with real funds.

 ## 📑 Using Debian/Ubuntu (without docker)

 If you are not using the docker image, then these build tools will be required for cross-compiling with Buildroot.
 This is only tested and expected to work on a debian based OS using apt package manager (not MacOS).
 This single command will install required dependencies for a debian based linux os.